nasa/cumulus-orca/tasks/copy_to_glacier/README.md

             Environment Variables:
                 ORCA_DEFAULT_BUCKET (string, required): Name of the default ORCA S3 Glacier bucket.
-                DEFAULT_MULTIPART_CHUNKSIZE_MB (string, optional): The default maximum size of chunks to use when copying.
+                DEFAULT_MULTIPART_CHUNKSIZE_MB (int, optional): The default maximum size of chunks to use when copying.
 Can be overridden by collection config.

         Args:
             event: Passed through from {handler}